leangjia/blender_docs/manual/scene_layout/object/editing/parent.rst

 scale properties of the child can continue to be effectively interpreted in world space, as long as the parent doesn't move.

-For parenting without assigning the matrix, select the "without inverse" option in the :kbd:`Ctrl-P` pop-up menu.
+For parenting without assigning the matrix, select the *Without Inverse* option in the :kbd:`Ctrl-P` pop-up menu.
 This creates an alternative parent-child-relationship where child object's properties are evaluated in the parent's coordinate system.
 This is the better choice for CAD purposes, for example.